tomjoht/learnapidoc/_docs/using_an_api_like_a_developer/docapis_postman.md

     <figure><a class="noCrossRef" href="https://www.google.com/maps/place/Santa+Clara,+CA/@37.3708698,-122.037593,12z/data=!3m1!4b1!4m5!3m4!1s0x808fb7815c08c193:0xe475a47ca3c0bfc0!8m2!3d37.3541079!4d-121.9552356" class="noExtIcon"><img src="images/googlemapslatlong.png" alt="Finding latitude and longitude on Google Maps" /></a><figcaption>Latitude is listed first, then longitude</figcaption></figure>

 	  When you add these `lat` and `lng` parameters, they will dynamically be added as a query string to the endpoint URI.
-The query string is the code followed by the `?` in the endpoint URL.
 For example, your endpoint should now look like this: `https://simple-weather.p.mashape.com/weather?lat=37.3710062&lng=-122.0375935`.
 Query string parameters appear after the question mark `?` symbol and are separated ampersands `&`.
+The order of query string parameters doesn't matter.

 6. Click the **Headers** tab (below the GET button) and insert the key value pairs: `Accept: text/plain` and `X-Mashape-Key: APIKEY`.
-(Swap in your own API key in place of `APIKEY`.)
+(Swap in your own API key in place of `APIKEY`.
+If you want to use my API keys, see [apikeys.txt](/learnapidoc/assets/files/apikeys.txt).)

     Your inputs should look like this: